-However, in most cases, these entry blanks can be of great value to your business.
+However, these entry blanks can be of great value to your business in most cases.
 At the very least, they contain vital information about your customers and future prospects.
 Why not put them to use as customer retention or prospect tool?
 Depending upon your company, this could be a great source of new business.

 Make your sweepstakes entry forms useful.

 The first step to making your entry forms work for you is converting the entry blanks into a database to easily communicate with your leads.
 A simple way to do this is to enter the client information into a spreadsheet or database like Microsoft Excel.
 If you are using a CRM system such as Salesforce, you could import the data from Excel or directly enter the information.

 Organize the name, address, city, state, zip code, phone number, and email address into separate fields.
 You may also want to add a memo field that indicates the information’s source, such as “Christmas Drawing 2012.”
 You will also want to distinguish between prospects and clients, but this may be immaterial if your business is a restaurant or similar business.

 If you give away a prize that collects children’s names, like the Giant Christmas Stocking, you will want to note if the contact is a child or adult.
 It’s best to manage both names and then separate them into different fields on the spreadsheet.